exercism/python/exercises/concept/plane-tickets/.docs/instructions.md

 Conda airlines is the programming-world's biggest airline, with over 10.000 flights a day!

-They are currently assigning all seats to passengers by hand, this will need to automated.
+They are currently assigning all seats to passengers by hand, this will need to be automated.

 They have asked _you_ to create software to automate the assigning of seats to passengers.
 They require your software to be memory efficient and performant.

 Conda's airplanes have up to _4 seats_ in each row, and each airplane has many rows.